DB03-biology/MDSimulation_PolymerChain/README.md

 Molecular Dynamics (MD) simulations are a crucial computational technique for investigating the dynamic behaviours and properties of biomolecular systems.
 During my project time period, I developed an MD simulation code which simulates the gaseous molecule, initially having a lattice-like structure.
 The developed code shows energy conservation, regenerating the gaseous radial distribution and diffusion as gaseous particles validated by mean square displacement following the periodic boundary condition in a cubic box.

 Further, I did a literature search on applying the isothermal condition using Langevin dynamics.
 In the extension of my work, I applied harmonic potential between adjacent molecules such that it can mimic a polymer chain, based on which my final analyses are made.
-The project was helpful for a better understanding of potential's physical significance which would be beneficial to understand the behaviour of complex biological systems far from equilibrium.
+The project was helpful for a better understanding of potential's physical significance, which would be beneficial to understand the behaviour of complex biological systems far from equilibrium.
 This project underscores the role of MD simulations in advancing structural biology, revealing functional attributes based on dynamic structural changes and offering valuable insights for both basic and applied sciences.

 ---